 Hypertension (high blood pressure) is a leading cause of death worldwide.
 It’s a major risk factor for heart disease and strokes and causes damage to kidneys and other organs.
 It is so common in older people in Australia and other developed countries that it has been considered a normal part of aging – but it need not be so.
-Blood pressure actually goes down slightly in old age in communities which subsist on minimally processed plant-based diets.
+Blood pressure does not rise with age in communities who subsist on minimally processed plant-based diets.
 Even within developed countries, individuals who follow vegan diets have a quarter of the risk of hypertension as those who eat meat.

-The bottom line is that a whole foods, plant-based diet – high in whole grains, tubers, legumes, vegetables and fruits – will improve your blood pressure.
-Virtually all people with hypertension will improve and most will be able to reduce or cease their medication.
+The bottom line is that a whole foods, plant-based diet – high in whole grains, tubers, legumes, vegetables and fruits – will optimise your blood pressure, and virtually all people with hypertension will improve and most will be able to reduce or cease their medication.
 Some individuals will need a high degree of dietary compliance to get full benefits – minimal salt, absolutely no oil and avoidance of fat-rich plants as well as coffee.
-Some particular plant foods such as leafy green vegetables, high in nitrates, actively reduce blood pressure.
+Some specific plant foods such as leafy green vegetables, high in nitrates, actively reduce blood pressure.
 Regular exercise will further reduce blood pressure.

 - High Blood Pressure (Hypertension) – Dr John McDougall, and also this link which has a long essay on hypertension